coffee19850519/single_cell_spatial_image/README.md

 ### Annotation file

-An annotation file recording spot barcodes and their corresponding annotations.
-It is required in the functions of evaluating predictive tissue architectures and customizing segmentation model.
-The file should be named as: [sample_name]_annotation.csv. [[example]](https://bmbl.bmi.osumc.edu/downloadFiles/data_and_model/data_and_model.zip) (/ocean/projects/ccr180012p/shared/Demo/S13/S13_annotation.csv)
+An annotation file should include spot barcodes and their corresponding annotations.
+It is used for evaluating predictive tissue architectures (ARI) and training user's segmentation models.
+The file should be named as: [sample_name]_annotation.csv. [[example]](https://bmbl.bmi.osumc.edu/downloadFiles/GitHub_files/S13_annotation.csv)

 ### Segmentation model file

-A trained segmentation model file in pth format.
+It is a pre-trained segmentation model file in the [pth](https://filext.com/file-extension/PTH) format.
 It is required to predict tissue architecture on the generative visuals.

 ### Data structure

-The data schema to run our code is as following:
+The data schema to run our code is as follows:
 ```
 [sample_name]/
  |__spatial/